 In most cases, a Gigabit switch with a half-dozen or so ports is a viable option for quickly adding more wired devices to a network.
 However, if you already have a Multi-Gig router, it’s a good idea to consider switching to the same port grade, at least for the uplink.
 Nowadays, the 2.5Gbps port grade is popular among wired devices.

-The same thing can be said about getting a PoE switch.
+The same applies to getting a PoE switch.
 The higher the PoE output (per port) and the faster the port grade, the more expensive the switch becomes.
 Generally, it never hurts to have the highest PoE power budget/output and fastest port-grade in switches, but if your PoE device does not require high speed, such as an IP camera, a slow PoE switch will do.
 For example, a Gigabit PoE switch can easily handle multiple PoE IP cameras or phones.

 Other than that, the noise and heat levels are also worth considering.
 Faster (and higher-PoE-grade) switches tend to have an internal fan and can therefore be noisy.
 They also tend to produce more heat.
 On the other hand, Gigabit switches with a dozen or fewer ports tend to be silent.